spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/paid-time-off/index.html.md

 If you end up needing sick leave for more than 5 consecutive calendar days, or 5 non-continuous calendar days related to the same illness, please follow the instructions in the [Communicating Illness-Related Leave](/handbook/paid-time-off/#communicating-illness-related-leave) section.

 #### Sick Time Procedures - USA

-In the United States, if you are missing more than 3 calendar days of work due to a serious medical condition or to care for a family member with a serious medical condition, your time away will be reviewed to determine if it qualifies as leave under the Family Medical Leave Act (FMLA) and/or any concurrent state sick leave statutes.
-Employees of GitLab Inc. are eligible for our Sick Time policy; which will run concurrently with any State or FMLA leave entitlement, but must report their absence as early as the 3rd day but no later than the 5th day of absence.
-Team Members are under no obligation to reveal details to their manager directly, but they do need to report their absence to the Absence Management team [leaves@gitlab.com].
+In the United States, team members may experience a qualifying condition under the Family Medical Leave Act (FMLA) after 3 days of continuous or non-continuous absences (if related to the same condition).
+If you are missing more than 3 calendar days of work due to a serious medical condition or to care for a family member with a serious medical condition, your time away will be reviewed to determine if it qualifies as leave under the Family Medical Leave Act (FMLA) and/or any concurrent state sick leave statutes.
+Team Members may notify GitLab as of the 3rd day of their absence, but are required to notify the Absence Management Team [leaves@gitlab.com] no later than the 5th consecutive/non-consecutive absence so that the team can process your time off under the applicable leave laws.

 * Please be aware that certain states in the US require you to notify your employer of the need for a medical leave prior to your first day of leave whenever possible.
 To ensure timely reporting and prevent any delays in your pay, please follow the instructions listed in the [Family Medical Leave Act](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#family-medical-leave-act) handbook section to report your time away.

-Sick time does not get paid out in case of termination, nor does it reduce your final paycheck in case of a negative balance.
+Sick Pay will be coordinated with [Short-Term Disability](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#group-long-term-and-short-term-disability-insurance), and/or the equivalent State pay benefits.

 #### Sick Time Procedures - Netherlands